aws-iot-builder-tools/iot-reference-architectures/README.md

   - [Python](cross-account-publish/python) - A Python Lambda function that can cross-account publish from a partner's account to a customer's account using the AWS IoT Rules Engine
 - MQTT over WebSockets
   - Java
-    - [Library](mqtt-over-websockets/java) - A Java library, derived from the AWS IoT Device SDK for Java, that creates vanilla Paho connections over WebSockets to AWS IoT Core
-    - [Example with Jitpack](mqtt-over-websockets-jitpack/java) - An example project that shows how to use the MQTT over WebSocketsJava library with Jitpack and includes tests to validate that the library is working as expected.
+    - [Example with Jitpack](mqttgover-websockets-jitpack/java) - An example project that shows how to use the MQTT over WebSocketsJava library with Jitpack and includes tests to validate that the library is working as expected.
 This example demonstrates how a customer can use the library as a Gradle dependency without duplicating the code.
 - Results iterator
   - Java
     - [Library](results-iterator/java) - A Java library that simplifies working with paginated results in the AWS SDK